jbdamask/Adafruit/JBDBluefruit_Touch_FSM/README.md

 #JBDBluefruit_Touch_FSM
-##Microcontroller code that connects Flora and Flora Bluefruit LE together with a
+##Overview
-capacitive sensor and NeoPixels.
+Microcontroller code that connects Flora and Flora Bluefruit LE together with a capacitive sensor and NeoPixels.

 A finite state machine is used to move through several states:

 1. Off
 2. Calling
 3. IsCalled